SheiklAR/eventer/README.md

 ### Access the Platform
 Visit the deployed version of the platform using the following link: https://eventer-y7eo.onrender.com
-(please keep patientce, it's free Render free tier and opens slowly)
+(please keep patientce, it's Render free tier and opens slowly)

 ### Features and Usage
 #### 1. Home Page